faircloth-lab/phyluce/docs/installation.rst

 one you choose is up to you, your needs, how much disk space you have, and if you are on a fast/slow connection.

+.. attention:: You can easily install anaconda_ or miniconda_ in your $HOME,
+    although you should be aware that this setup can cause problems in some cluster-computing situations.

 .. tip:: Do I want anaconda_ or miniconda_?
     :class: admonition tip

     The major difference between the two python distributions is that anaconda_ comes with many, many packages pre-installed, while miniconda_ comes with almost zero packages pre-installed.
 As such, the beginning anaconda_ distribution is roughly 200-500 MB in size while the beginning miniconda_ distribution is 15-30 MB in size.

 anaconda
 ^^^^^^^^